avisionh/training-sql/README.md

 The training materials will be written in **T-SQL** (Transact-SQL). 📜

+## Who are these training materials for? 👔
+These training materials are designed with the enterprise/business user in mind.

+In particular, it is created from this perspective to enable users to better choose the material they need according to what they will use SQL for.

 ## How are the training materials organised? 🗃

-They are designed and organised according to level of usage:
+They are organised according to level of usage:
 - **Light-user 🥉:** For those performing basic querying operations to retrieve lightly-wrangled data from SQL.
 They will have **READ-ONLY** or higher access to the database.
 Topics covered are:
     + Basic relational database theory
     + Basic query to retrieve all records/data from a table